Lua Token (LUA) Price Down 2.1% Over Last Week

-Lua Token (CURRENCY:LUA) traded 1.5% higher against the U.S. dollar during the 24 hour period ending at 11:00 AM Eastern on August 3rd.
-Over the last seven days, Lua Token has traded 2.1% lower against the U.S. dollar.
-Lua Token has a market cap of $5.03 million and $20,100.00 worth of Lua Token was traded on exchanges in the last day.
-One Lua Token coin can now be purchased for approximately $0.0605 or 0.00000156 BTC on exchanges.
+Lua Token (CURRENCY:LUA) traded up 1.5% against the dollar during the 24 hour period ending at 12:00 PM Eastern on August 8th.
+In the last week, Lua Token has traded down 2.1% against the dollar.
+Lua Token has a market cap of $5.03 million and approximately $20,100.00 worth of Lua Token was traded on exchanges in the last day.
+One Lua Token coin can currently be purchased for $0.0605 or 0.00000156 BTC on popular cryptocurrency exchanges.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.